British weather in August

 Dry August and warm, doth harvest no harm.

 August is statistically the second hottest month of the year, just behind July.
 Curiously though, the real mega-hot days of the twentieth century were in August (the three hottest days of the century being in 1911, 1932, and most recently and notably 1990; of course, 2003 trumped this, although the very hot days of 2019 and 2022 were in July).
 August contains the hottest day of the year about 23% of the time (slightly less than June).
 The hours of daylight are noticeably shorter in August.
 For me the perfect August day is to wake to dew on the grass; then there will be hours of warm sunshine with the odd cumulus cloud floating around; and a balmy evening full of the fragrance of flowers, before ending with a good overnight thunderstorm.
 That's how I remember it in childhood, anyhow.
-But I must be misremembering, because Augusts are getting better.
-There was a run of pretty dismal Augusts through my childhood, from 1960-1974.
+But I must be misremembering, because Augusts are getting better, and in fact there was a run of pretty dismal Augusts through my childhood, from 1960-1974.
 And people older than me who remember "the great summers of our youth" weren't right either: the only decent August from 1900 to 1931 was in 1911.
 On the other hand, the 1990s contained a number of good Augusts, including 1990 (when Britain's highest ever maximum was recorded), and 1995, the hottest on record.
 In Scotland in August we start to see the first truly dark nights again after the midsummer madness.
 I always think of Augusts as the month of the moths.

 There are supposedly some indications that the month continues with the cyclonic spell that started in late July.
 The "first storms of autumn" are alleged to lie between 20-30 August, peaking on the 28th.
 Along with July, it is the least windy month of the year.
 A very warm July is usually followed by a warm August; the only post-war exceptions to this rule are 1994 and 1999.